kevintupper/streamlit_azure_starter/README.md

 - **Infrastructure deployment** using a single PowerShell script.
 - **Async support** for integrating frameworks like **AutoGen** and **Semantic Kernel**, enabling advanced workflows and AI-driven applications.

-The app is deployed as an Azure Container App, making it easy to scale and manage.
-This template is ideal for individual developers or small teams building internal tools, demo applications, or AI-powered solutions.
+The app is deployed as a containerized Web App, making it easy to scale and manage.

 ## Template